 Persons with mobility impairments, who are able to walk independently, may be able to negotiate stairs in an emergency with minor assistance.
 If danger is imminent, the individual should wait until the heavy traffic has cleared before attempting the stairs.
 If there is no immediate danger (detectable smoke, fire, or unusual odor), the individual may choose to move to an Area of Assistance, call 911 with their location and wait until emergency personnel arrive.

 Most buildings on campus are equipped with fire alarm strobe lights; however, some are not.
 Persons with hearing impairments may not hear audio emergency alarms and will need to be alerted of emergency situations.
 Emergency instructions can be given by writing a short note explicitly stating to evacuate.

 Reasonable accommodations for persons with hearing impairments may be met by modifying the building fire alarm system, particularly for occupants who spend most of their day in one location.
-Persons needing such accommodations should contact the ADA Coordinator at 703-993-8730 or email email@example.com for assistance.
+Persons needing such accommodations should contact the ADA Coordinator at 703-993-8730 or email email@example.com opens a new window for assistance.

 Most people with a visual impairment will be familiar with their immediate surroundings and frequently traveled routes.
 Since the emergency evacuation route is likely different from the commonly traveled route, persons who are visually impaired may need assistance in evacuating.
 Identify evacuation assistants and practice evacuating with them often.
 The assistant should offer their elbow to the individual with a visual impairment and guide him or her through the evacuation route.
 During the evacuation the assistant should communicate as necessary to assure safe evacuation.